vulnersCom/vulners-agent/README.md

 Choose "scan" in scope menu and click "Generate new key".
 You will get an api-key, which look like this:
 **RGB9YPJG7CFAXP35PMDVYFFJPGZ9ZIRO1VGO9K9269B0K86K6XQQQR32O6007NUK**

 This key you'll need to write into agent configuration.
 You should use only one api key for all your agents.
-Agent configuration is located in file  /opt/vulners/conf/vulners.conf
+Agent configuration is located in file  /opt/vulners/conf/vulners.conf.
-You should change parameter api_key in section agent.
+Change parameter api_key in section agent.
 Here is example of config file:

 ```
 [main]